About Kolibri Yoga

 How much do classes and events cost?

-You can see in the MindBody online scheduler (or the MindBody Connect app) how much a class costs when you look it up and purchase online if you prefer.
+You can see in the online scheduler how much a class costs when you look it up and purchase online if you prefer.
 Generally, drop-in adult classes are $12, but you can save money by purchasing a 4-pack of classes for $40 (those expire 2 months from purchase).
 Family/Kids Yoga is simply $5 per person, so a parent and child can attend together for only $10.
 Special event tickets (kirtan, workshops, special classes) vary in price and are often discounted if you pay at least 24 hours in advance online.
 Be on the lookout for free or discounted classes or events in the online schedule as a special surprise!!

 How can I pay for classes?

-If you need to pay with debit or credit card, you must use the online MindBody scheduler.
+If you need to pay with debit or credit card, you must use the online scheduler.
 At the studio, you may pay in cash or with check.

 Where is the studio located?